-Gains and losses recognized on dispositions are recorded to "System optimization gains, net" in our consolidated statements of operations.
-Costs related to our system optimization initiative are recorded to "Reorganization and realignment costs," and include severance and employee related costs, professional fees and other associated costs, which are further described in Note 4.
+Gains and losses recognized on dispositions are recorded to "System optimization losses (gains), net" in our consolidated statements of operations.
+Costs related to dispositions under our system optimization initiative are recorded to "Reorganization and realignment costs," and include severance and related employee costs, professional fees and other associated costs, which are further described in Note 4.
+All other costs incurred during 2017 related to facilitating franchisee-to-franchisee restaurant transfers were recorded to "Other operating expense (income), net."